jakec903/Metric-Conversion-System/README.md

 The conversion also can only convert between: Meters & Feet and Pounds & Grams (and vice versa)

 License:
-This software is open source and can be modified and used to anyone (GNU General Public License 3.0)
+This software is open source and can be modified and used to anyone (MIT)